Sylvexia/dl_cnn_hw1/report.md

 The reason my design was:

 - In the VGG model paper, it states that using smaller size convolution can increase the receptive field.
-- Also using size 3 convoltion layer is just easier to design the layer afterwards.
+- Using size (3,1,1) convolution layer and (2,2) max pooling layer is just easier to design and calculate the layer output.
 - Multiple linear layers seems perform better than single layer.
 - With the consideration of training time, and increase the size of the image, I'm afraid of increasing the depth of the network.

+#### Data augmentation

 For the data augmentation part, basically I'm refer to the artical:
 [(Image Classification — Cifar100)](https://shihyung1221.medium.com/image-classification-cifar100-af751271b398): The author resize to image larger to get better result.
 Hence, I do the following for the augmentation: